 In 1995, the police department achieved international accreditation through the Commission for the Accreditation of Law Enforcement Agencies (CALEA) and in 2006, added accreditation through the Pennsylvania Law Enforcement Accreditation Commission to the departments list of accolades.
 Both programs have been maintained ever since.

 The Department still maintains 24-hour police response to calls for service.
 The agency CEO is the civilian Director of Public Safety, with day-to-day operations led and managed by a Police Captain.
-The patrol section is led by a Sergeant with patrol squads working 12-hour shifts.
+The patrol section is led by a Lieutenant with patrol squads working 12-hour shifts.
 The squads are led by Corporals.
 The Support Services Bureau is led by a Lieutenant who handles numerous ancillary functions, including oversight of the Criminal Investigative Division, consisting of a Corporal and two detectives.

 The Department is housed in the Lower Allen Township Municipal Services Center, just down the street from the original police station.
 While we are still dealing with many of the same problems Chief Shay and Officer Long did in the 1950s, the size and scope of those problems has grown along with the population of the Township and the greater Harrisburg area.
 Old problems of violence and vice take on new shapes as active threats and opioids take center stage.
 Social Media has become a key component of communication with the community.
 Expectations and demand for accountability are at an all-time high.